mjbenefiel/react-stuff/TM_JS/readme.md

             - created whenever a function is invoked

     Difference between global and function execution context?
-        -
+        - Instead of creating global variable, function execution context creates an arguments object

+    Execution stack
+        - Any time a function is invoked, a new execution context is created and added to the execution stack.
+Whenever a function is finished running through creation and execution phases, it is popped off the execution stack.

-- Hoisting
+    Hoisting
         - process of assigning variable declaration a default value of undefined during the creation phase

+    Closures